ayushsaini-007/sales-insights-analysis/README.md

 🛒 Sales Insights Analysis

-This project is a clean and simple data analysis of retail sales data.
+This project is a simple and clear analysis of retail sales data.
-I explored revenue trends, top products, regional performance, and customer value using Excel and Python.
+I explored monthly revenue trends, top products, high-performing regions, and customer spending patterns using Excel and Python.
-The goal is to understand how sales behave over time and which areas bring the most value.
+The goal is to understand how sales behave over time and identify what drives the most revenue.

 📌 What This Project Covers

-Cleaned and prepared the dataset
+Cleaned and prepared the sales dataset

-Created TotalRevenue column
+Created a TotalRevenue column

-Built 5 KPIs
+Built a complete Excel Dashboard

-Designed a professional Excel Dashboard
+Monthly revenue trend (line chart)

-Monthly revenue trend
+Top 10 products by revenue

-Top 10 products
+Region-wise revenue performance

-Region-wise revenue
+Top 5 customers by revenue

-Top 5 customers
+KPI section added

-Final insights based on business performance
+Final insights based on the analysis

-Tools used: Excel (PivotTables, PivotCharts, Dashboard Design), Python
+Tools used: Excel (PivotTables, PivotCharts), Pandas, Matplotlib, Seaborn

 📂 Folder Structure